dongyx/shsub/README.md

 `shsub` \[*options*\] \[*file*\]

-If *file* is omitted, read from stdin.
+If *file* is omitted, `shsub` reads the template from stdin.

-Type `man shsub` for detail.
+Complete options and the template syntax is documented in the man page `shsub`(1).